laurenchen0631/English-Learning/category/common_phrase.md

 	- Tobacco is taxed in most countries, along with alcohol.
 	- Technological advancements are limited in their ability to change society and will likely bring liabilities along with any potential benefits.

+## Conclusion/Finish
+- boil down to sth 主要原因在於/歸結為
+	- The problem boils down to one thing - lack of money.
+- cap off 把...收尾 == to finish something with a very good final activity or achievement
+	- We capped off a wonderful evening with birthday cheesecake.

 ## Desire